observIQ/nanojack/README.md

     // MaxBackups is the maximum number of old log files to retain.
 The default
     // is to retain all old log files.
     MaxBackups int `json:"maxbackups" yaml:"maxbackups"`

+	// CopyTruncate defines the mechanism by which a file is backed up.
+	// By default a backup is created by renaming the old file and creating
+	// a new file in its place.
+If CopyTruncate is true, the old file will be
+	// copied to a new file and then truncated.
+	CopyTruncate bool `json:"copytruncate" yaml:"copytruncate"`
 }
 ```
 Logger is an io.WriteCloser that writes to the specified filename.